michaelokarimia/marvel/README.md

 ### Set up

-Add the Marvel API client secret key to the file `privateKey.txt`, with no trailing whitespace
+Add the Marvel API client secret key to the file `privateKey.txt` with no trailing whitespace